Tidewindow

 December 25 17 14 Dec 23 · −1.86 ft · 4:22 PM · 82

 September is the honest lesson in that table.
-It posts 31 lows below +1.0 ft — more than July — yet only 3 go negative in daylight.
+It posts 31 lows below +1.0 ft — more than any summer month managed — yet only 3 go negative in daylight.
 The tide table looks generous; the visible reef is not.
 October is more extreme still: 32 qualifying lows, 9 visible minus tides.
-Then the pattern flips, the deep lows migrate to late afternoon, and December matches July exactly — 14 daylight minus tides and a best score of 82.
+Then the pattern flips, the deep lows migrate to late afternoon, and December rebuilds exactly what July had — 14 daylight minus tides and a best score of 82.
+November stages the dress rehearsal: six consecutive afternoon minus tides November 22–27, deepening to −1.77 ft on Wednesday the 25th, with the 24th's 4:31 PM low taking the month's best score at 79 on 189 lit minutes.

 The December peak is a Christmas present, literally.
 The two lowest daylight tides of the entire year land back to back — −1.90 ft at 5:10 PM on December 24 and −1.86 ft at 4:22 PM on December 23 — and Christmas Day adds a third deep low, −1.72 ft at 5:58 PM.
 Three straight afternoons below −1.7 ft, all after lunch, no alarm required.
 Those extremes ride the same alignments as king tide season: the cycle that stacks up the winter's highest highs also drains the reef a few hours later.
 One note on precision: 9414131's windows and scores are computed by interpolating between NOAA's published highs and lows, and the methodology page shows every formula involved.